PaulDMooney/css-grid-blog/BLOGPOST.md

 That's it!
 We now have other sized grid columns we can use to align sub grid columns to the overall grid the designer is aligning elements to. `col-sm5-1`, `col-sm5-2`, `col-md7-5`, etc. You may have noticed we skipped creating columns for grids that are 2, 3, 4, and 6 wide.
 That's because they all divide evenly into 12, so the default 12 column grid can be used on those situations.

 ## Grids are for Parents.
 Not for Kids
 This tip is more of a general guideline or a best practice for working with any kind of grid system and a component based application framework such as Angular, React, Vue, or Web Components.
-The tip is this: A component should not know about the grid it is being layed out into.
+The tip is this: A component should not know about the grid it is being laid out into.

 The reasons why are reusability, and just generally knowing where to draw the line between your parent component and your child component.